mcalthrop/junit-sandbox/step-1/introducing-junit.md

 - add a `@Before` code block in the test class – this will instantiate the `Factorial` class
 - remove the code that instantiates the `Factorial` class within each test, and refactor it to use the private `factorial` class variable

+> Implement each of those changes in `FactorialTest.java`

-So the test class will now look like this:
+Once you have finished making those changes, the test class will look like this:

 ```java
 import static org.junit.Assert.assertEquals;